-The Local Agency will provide adequate reference points to the centerline of survey and bench marks as shown on the plans and listed herein.
-All additional control points set by the Local Agency will be identified in the field to the Contractor and all field notes will be kept in the office of the Resident Engineer.
+The Local Agency will provide adequate reference points to the centerline of survey and benchmarks as shown in the plans and listed herein.
+Any additional control points set by the Local Agency will be identified in the field to the Contractor and all field notes will be kept in the office of the Resident Engineer.

-The Contractor shall provide labor, equipment and material to set all additional stakes for this project, which are needed to establish offset stakes, reference points, and all other horizontal or vertical controls, including supplementary bench marks, necessary to secure a correct layout for the roadway portion of the work.
+The Contractor shall provide labor, equipment and material to set all additional stakes for this project, which are needed to establish offset stakes, reference points, and any other horizontal or vertical controls, including supplementary bench marks, necessary to secure a correct layout for the roadway portion of the work.

-The Contractor shall be responsible for having the finished work conform to the lines, grades, elevations and dimensions called for on the plans.
-Inspection or checking of the Contractor's layout by the Engineer and the acceptance of all or any part of it shall not relieve the Contractor of his/her responsibility to secure the proper dimensions, grades and elevations of the several parts of the work.
+The Contractor shall be responsible for having the finished work conform to the lines, grades, elevations and dimensions called for in the plans.
+Any inspection or checking of the Contractor's layout by the Engineer and the acceptance of all or any part of it shall not relieve the Contractor of his/her responsibility to secure the proper dimensions, grades and elevations of the several parts of the work.
 The Contractor shall exercise care in the preservation of stakes and benchmarks and shall have them reset at his/her expense when any are disturbed.